Paella: Competitions and records

-Emoji
+Paella emoji controversy: depiction of seafood in paella

 Paella is often used to depict the "shallow pan of food" emoji.

 In 2015, an emoji for paella was proposed to Unicode.
 The emoji was approved for Unicode 9.0 as U+1F958 "SHALLOW PAN OF FOOD" in June 2016.
 Apple Inc.'s version of the emoji originally depicted paella de marisco, but was later changed to a more traditional appearance with chicken after online controversy.